Austria–United States relations: 1945–present

+The U.S. played an important role in Austria's reconstruction after World War II.
+After the war, the four Allied powers divided Austria into occupation zones, which were administered jointly through an Allied Council.
+The United States channeled significant aid to Austria through the Marshall Plan, which Austria joined in 1948 and which ultimately provided $962 million in support.
+This support contributed to the 1955 Austrian State Treaty, which ended the occupation and established the modern Republic of Austria as a free and neutral state.

-Vienna has frequently been chosen as the venue of key superpower summit meetings, like the Vienna summit in June 1961, with U.S. President John F. Kennedy and Soviet Premier Nikita Khrushchev, or the SALT II agreement in June 1979, with U.S. President Jimmy Carter and Soviet General Secretary Leonid Brezhnev.
+Vienna has frequently been chosen as the venue of key superpower summit meetings, like the Vienna Summit in June 1961 between U.S. President John F. Kennedy and Soviet Premier Nikita Khrushchev, as well as the SALT II agreement in June 1979 between U.S. President Jimmy Carter and Soviet General Secretary Leonid Brezhnev.

-In February 1984, the President of Austria Rudolf Kirchschläger paid a state visit to the United States.
-It was the first state visit of an Austrian President to the United States.
+In February 1984, Austrian president Rudolf Kirchschläger paid a state visit to the United States.
+It was the first state visit of an Austrian president to the United States.

-In September 1995, U.S. President Bill Clinton invited the President of Austria Thomas Klestil for a working visit to Washington, D.C., which took place on October 19.
+In September 1995, U.S. President Bill Clinton invited the President of Austria, Thomas Klestil, for a working visit to Washington, D.C., which took place on October 19.
+Although Austria is not a part of NATO, U.S. and Austrian troops fought side by side during the NATO intervention in Bosnia and Herzegovina and in the Kosovo War.
+Both the United States and Austria were involved in the War in Afghanistan (2001–2021).

-On June 21, 2006, U.S. President George W. Bush held bilateral talks with the President of Austria Heinz Fischer at the Hofburg Imperial Palace in Vienna, together with U.S. Secretary of State Condoleezza Rice and Foreign Minister of Austria Ursula Plassnik, shortly before a US-European Union summit.
+On June 21, 2006, U.S. President George W. Bush held bilateral talks with the President of Austria, Heinz Fischer, at the Hofburg Imperial Palace in Vienna, together with U.S. Secretary of State Condoleezza Rice and Foreign Minister of Austria Ursula Plassnik, shortly before a summit between the U.S. and the European Union.
 President Barack Obama met Chancellor Werner Faymann when Obama visited Prague on April 5, 2009.

 President Donald Trump met with Chancellor Sebastian Kurz for a bilateral meeting in February 2019 with the aim of "revitalizing the bilateral relationship between the United States and exploring new avenues for transatlantic cooperation...look[ing] to address both global conflicts and those in the European neighborhood, promote economic prosperity, and strengthen energy security."

-U.S. and Austrian troops fought side by side during the NATO intervention in Bosnia and Herzegovina and in Kosovo (despite the fact that Austria is not a part of NATO).
-Both the United States and Austria were involved in the War in Afghanistan.
+On April 2, 2026, a spokesperson for the Austrian defense ministry announced that Austria has turned down U.S. requests for military overflights over its territory since the commencement of the 2026 Iran war, in accordance with its neutrality policy.

 According to the 2012 U.S. Global Leadership Report, 31% of Austrians approve of U.S. leadership, with 40% disapproving and 29% uncertain.